jasonjson/jasonjson.github.io/_posts/2015-11-04-dungeon-game.markdown

 - Dynamic Programming
 author: Jason
 ---
 <p><strong><em>The demons had captured the princess (P) and imprisoned her in the bottom-right corner of a dungeon.
 The dungeon consists of M x N rooms laid out in a 2D grid.
-Our valiant knight (K) was initially positioned in the top-left room and must fight his way through the dungeon to rescue the princess.<br />
+Our valiant knight (K) was initially positioned in the top-left room and must fight his way through the dungeon to rescue the princess.</p>

 The knight has an initial health point represented by a positive integer.
-If at any point his health point drops to 0 or below, he dies immediately.<br />
+If at any point his health point drops to 0 or below, he dies immediately.</p>
-Some of the rooms are guarded by demons, so the knight loses health (negative integers) upon entering these rooms; other rooms are either empty (0's) or contain magic orbs that increase the knight's health (positive integers).<br />
+Some of the rooms are guarded by demons, so the knight loses health (negative integers) upon entering these rooms; other rooms are either empty (0's) or contain magic orbs that increase the knight's health (positive integers).</p>
-In order to reach the princess as quickly as possible, the knight decides to move only rightward or downward in each step.<br />
+In order to reach the princess as quickly as possible, the knight decides to move only rightward or downward in each step.</p>
 Write a function to determine the knight's minimum initial health so that he is able to rescue the princess.</em></strong></p>
 ``` java
 public class Solution {